 A U.S. Holder of marketable stock (as defined below) in a PFIC may make a mark-to-market election for such stock to elect out of the PFIC rules described above regarding excess distributions and recognized gains.
 If you make a mark-to-market election for the common shares, you will include in income for each year that we are a PFIC an amount equal to the excess, if any, of the fair market value of the common shares as of the close of your taxable year over your adjusted basis in such common shares.
 You will be allowed a deduction for the excess, if any, of the adjusted basis of the common shares over their fair market value as of the close of the taxable year.
 However, deductions will be allowable only to the extent of any net mark-to-market gains on the common shares included in your income for prior taxable years.
-Amounts included in your income under a mark-to-market election, as well as gain from the actual sale or other disposition of the common shares will be treated as ordinary income.
-Ordinary loss treatment will apply to the deductible portion of any mark-to-market loss on the common shares, as well as to any loss from the actual sale or other disposition of the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such common shares.
+Amounts included in your income under a mark-to-market election, as well as gain from the actual sale or other disposition of the common shares, as well as to any loss from the actual sale or other disposition of the common shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such common shares.
 Your basis in the common shares will be adjusted to reflect any such income or loss amounts.
 If you make a valid mark-to-market election, any distributions we make would generally be subject to the tax rules discussed above under "- Taxation of Dividends and Other Distributions on Our Common Shares," and the lower capital gains rate applicable to qualified dividend income would not apply.